mariiiko7/fasta-blast-check/README.md

-# fasta-blast-check
+# fasta-files
 # About

-This repository provides scripts for dealing with FASTA files and blast results.
+This repository provides scripts for dealing with FASTA files.

 # Scripts